Improving High Tunnel Management with Soil Steamers through an Equipment Sharing Model

 • Outreach to Service Providers

-• The CCCD will be hosting a an Equipment Roundtable workshop for Service Providers on March 9, 2023 in collaboration with the Rockingham County Conservation District of NH, Strafford County Conservation District of NH, and the White River Natural Resources Conservation District of VT.
-This workshop will be focused on explaining the equipment sharing models/rental programs offered by the participating Conservation Districts and answering questions from service providers interested in exploring how a similar program could benefit the agricultural economy of their region.
+• The CCCD hosted an Equipment Roundtable workshop for Service Providers on March 9, 2023 in collaboration with the Rockingham County Conservation District of NH, Strafford County Conservation District of NH, and the White River Natural Resources Conservation District of VT.
+This workshop focused on explaining the equipment sharing models/rental programs offered by the participating Conservation Districts and answering questions from service providers interested in exploring how a similar program could benefit the agricultural economy of their region.
+There were 50 service providers registered for this event.

-• The CCCD is also offering a free soil steamer loan program to all service providers interested in offering educational events to gauge interest of regional farmers in the adoption of a new program.
+• The CCCD also offered a free soil steamer loan program to all service providers interested in offering educational events to gauge interest of regional farmers in the adoption of a new program.

 Participation Summary